dpck/detect/documentary/1-API/index.md

 Returns the paths or names of packages that are imported in the source code.

 _For example, for the given source file_
-%EXAMPLE: example/source.js%
+%EXAMPLE: example/source%

 _It will produce the following output_

-%EXAMPLE: example/example.js, ../src => @depack/detect%
+%EXAMPLE: example/example, ../src => @depack/detect%
-%FORK-js example example/example%
+%FORK-js example/example%

 %~%